Seirdy/seirdy.one/content/posts/website-best-practices.md

 You should only use pictures of text when the visual presentation of the text is part of the information you're trying to convey.
 Always be sure to test how such an image looks on a narrow screen.

 Images do not reflow their text.
-When the viewport is narrower than the image dimensions, two options arise:
+When the viewport is narrower than the image dimensions, you can instruct the browser to do one of three things:

 1. Allow the image to exceed the viewport width, triggering two-dimensional scrolling for the whole page.
 2. Shrink the image to fit the viewport, causing the text in the image to shrink with it.
+3. Allow the image to horizontally overflow.

 I already covered the first option in the prior subsection.
 If you expect viewers to read the text in the image and you don't link an image transcript, the second option isn't ideal.
+Overflow is almost never what we want.

 The best compromise is to ensure that the image isn't too wide, and can support large text on a narrow viewport.
 Lines of text in images should contain as few characters as possible.
 For a good example, see the "[In defense of link underlines](#in-defense-of-link-underlines)" section.